nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Give thanks to the Lord (Forever)
+  - title: Lion and the Lamb
-    video: gUH_NzfRmbs
+    video: rT-HulZ6TQA
-  - video: 1OUZtPjSR54
+  - video: LqBpifDpNKc
-    title: Yes and Amen
+    title: O praise the Name
-  - video: Gqrli3Lkf58
+  - video: -pHY4nZb-Vg
-    title: Behold our God
+    title: We bow our hearts
-  - video: gXzETuK792E
+  - video: pTTlSx6zXio
-    title: Amazing grace
+    title: All I once held dear
 sermon:
-  video: 6rQ5VcJ0Cpo
+  video: CE3u1k2WxxI
   islive: false
   title: Crossroad Online - Peace
-  intro: In this week's talk Jon and Louise look at the subject of peace, and
+  intro: In this week's talk Jon and Louise look at how we cooperate with God and
-    explore how we can deal with anxiety in our lives and keep our hearts focussed on God.
+    play our part in protecting and developing our hearts, becoming more Christ-like.
 ---